OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 Might be easier to use.

 #### March 24, 2019
-With the MCP3008 and the _SparkFun Soil Moisture Sensor_ and a peristaltic pump, it works!
+With the MCP3008 and the _SparkFun Soil Moisture Sensor_ and a peristaltic pump (12v), it works!

-Pictures and diagrams to come.

 | Assembling | In the Box |
 |:----------:|:----------:|